voidf1sh/silvanus/README.md

 # Silvanus
 Silvanus is the ultimate Grow A Tree companion bot!
 Quickly compare your server's tree to others on the leaderboard with automatic calculation of tree height differences, active growth detection, watering time calculations, and more!
-Get started with `/help` and `/setup`, then check out `/compare`.

-Important Note: Silvanus is only as up-to-date as your server's Tree and Tallest Trees messages.
+Important Note: Silvanus is only as up-to-date as your server's newest Tree and Tallest Trees messages.
 Make sure to refresh them before refreshing Silvanus' Compare message.

-For the best experience we recommend the use of a single /tree and /top trees message, otherwise make sure to run /setup each time you run `/compare`.

 Silvanus is not affiliated with Grow A Tree or Limbo Labs.